N3pps/Metro-Car-Funnel-Analysis/README.md

 Potential questions could address aspects such as satisfaction with the app's usability.
 Simply adding this additional step in the cancellation process could help reduce churn by itself.

 ### 3. Investigating the Reason why one-third of ride requests are not accepted
 This could be due to various reasons such as driver unavailability, mismatches between driver and rider locations, or system inefficiencies.
-We could start by interviewing a select Group of our drivers who are in this group to find out about some of the Reasons they didnt accept a ride.
+We could start by surveying a select Group of our drivers who are in this group to find out about some of the Reasons they didnt accept a ride.

 ## 📄 Appendix